vodev/vocloud/worker/spark-worker/README.md

 (e.g. YARN) can have additional restrictions to the count of jobs/resources requirement.
 - `description` - Description of this UWS worker.
 - `spark-executable` - Path to the `spark-submit` script on the filesystem.
+- `hadoop-default-fs` - URL locator of the HDFS filesystem.
 - `submit-params` [optional] - This complex tag can be either in the root `uws-settings` tag or in the `worker` tag (see later).
 It specifies implicit parameters to be passed to the `spark-submit`.
 Parameters from the root tag can be overriden by the parameters specified in the `worker` tag and both parameter specification can be overridden by the parameters